msmbuilder/msmbuilder/doc/cluster.rst

 The two central issues for clustering MD data are

 #.
 How should "structurally similar" be defined?
 What distance metric should be used?
 #.
-Given the distance metric, what algorithm should be used to actually cluster the data.
+Given the distance metric, what algorithm should be used to actually cluster the data?

 On point 1, there is no consensus in the protein MD literature.
-Popular distanc metrics include cartesian root-mean squared deviation of atomic positions (RMSD) [#f3]_, distances based on the number of native contacts formed, distances based on the difference in backbone dihedral angles, and probably others.
+Popular distance metrics include cartesian root-mean squared deviation of atomic positions (RMSD) [#f3]_, distances based on the number of native contacts formed, distances based on the difference in backbone dihedral angles, and probably others.